TommyEBell/CANADAINTERNSHIP/README.md

 <b/> NOTE: </b> When running RL this takes a significant amount of time, for the configuration used in the article (RL_setup_2xch.toml) it required ~25hrs with 100CPUs, when changing the number of CPUs in the sbatch file, they will not be utilised unless number_cores is altered in the docking configuration file.

 ## Specific workflow to reproduce the article data
-<b/> Prefaces: </b> For each of the code given, they should be run in seperate job script files and run via sbatch with at least 1 gpu and cpu (GPU parallelisation not yet avaiable so only increase CPUS for it to run faster), the job_script_test.sh can be used as an example of what job script shell file should look like.
+<b/> Prefaces: </b> For each of the code given, they should be run in seperate job script files and run via sbatch with at least 1 gpu and cpu (GPU parallelisation not yet avaiable so only increase CPUS for it to run faster), the job_script_test.sh can be used as an example of what job script shell file should look like. <b/>V.IMPT:</b> When altering CPU number ensure you change the number of CPUs DockStream can use by changing number_cores in /$HOME/CANADAINTERNSHIP/2xch_docking_config.json.

 <b/> 1.
 Run TL </b>